Editor’s note: As a teacher, it is never a bad idea to “use the force” in the classroom.

 Contrary to Yoda and his grammar, we need to try, grow, and sometimes fail.
 But the mindset shift matters: when we push ourselves to do and strive for more, the only failure is not to try at all.

 I highly recommend Was Yoda a Good Teacher by John Spencer; his graphic was featured above.
-You can also check out Was Yoda’s Advice Any Good Psychologically? by Kyle Hill, Yoda’s Top 3 Words of Wisdom by Henrick Edberg, The Life Wisdom of Star Wars in 20 Quotes, or What Makes Yoda So Good?
+You can also check out Was Yoda’s Advice Any Good Psychologically? by Kyle Hill, Yoda’s Top 3 Words of Wisdom by Henrick Edberg, or What Makes Yoda So Good?
 How to Be an Effective Mentor by Ray Smilor.

 This story was originally cross posted at aschoenbart.com.